-The 2018 Capital Projects Fund includes capital project activities funded with bonds issued after May 1, 1994.
+The 2018 Building and Site Capital Projects Fund and 2021 Building and Site Capital Projects Fund include capital project activities funded with bonds issued after May 1, 1994.
 For this capital project, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.